 THE PLAZA HOTEL in Chicago stands eight stories tall in heavy red brick.
 It’s actually kind of boring.
 But the restraint ends there.
 Inside, it’s a wedding cake.
 Heavy white columns with golden capitals hold up ceilings covered in intricate ornamentation.
 Red velvet seating sits atop rouge carpets.
 Rich red paisley dresses the mirrored walls.
 Everything appears to be frosted in gold.

-‘Abdul-Bahá met with visitors in the hotel’s ballroom throughout the day.
+On May 3, 1912, ‘Abdul-Bahá met with visitors in the hotel’s ballroom throughout the day.
 If he was impressed, he failed to comment.
 There were more urgent things at hand.

 ‘Abdul-Bahá turned his attention once again to the war taking place in Libya.
 He painted an apocalyptic scene: “Observe what is taking place in Tripoli: men cutting each other into pieces, bombardment from the sea, attacks from the land and the hail of dynamite from the very heaven itself.”